trules-org/views/README.md

 Inspired by the usefulness of executable BPMN tools, I am longing for something similar that can be used to describe what the user experience should be for a particular "view" that is used to interact with an underlying application.

 Clients often want a view to behave in a very specific way - but I have not yet found a tool that is really suited for their use.
+Many tools let business people design what a screen should look like, and many tools let programmers quickly prototype user interfaces, but there's a gap in the middle.
+Beyond what the screens should look like, the business people should be able to describe the behavior of the screens in a manner that can be validated and tested against.
 This project holds my effort to create such a tool.

 For example, clients often specify views that will show additional information as their customers input information.
 For example, once a plan is selected, the options that are available for that plan, and for which the customer is eligible, should be displayed.